ESP32-Cam based photo trap

 Quite straightforward solution would be to install PIR sensor (IR sensor) – and this is what I did.
 During testing it worked ok, as expected.
 I could change sensitivity, to some extend, and trigger window period.

 During the tests I’ve found that in some condition, the PIR sensor could be triggered even by a small mouse.
-If that’s what you want to “catch” (or small birds etc) – I would still go with PIR.
-And of course probably we could have different sensors, perhaps with better qualities (I’ve heared Panasonic has a good variety of PIR sensors).
+So If that’s what you want to “catch” (or small birds etc) – I would still go with PIR instead microwave.
+But you should probably use some better quality one, I’ve heard Panasonic has a good variety of PIR sensors.
 I’ve used sometimes called HC-SR501.

 If not PIR then what?
-While searching some type of movement sensors, for my home automation system, I’ve found devices that combines PIR and microwave sensors – I haven’t found such a device for makers – but still there is a lot different microwave sensors available.
+While searching for some other types of movement sensors, for my home automation system, I’ve found devices that combines PIR and microwave sensors – I haven’t found such a device for makers – but still there is a lot different microwave sensors available.

 After some investigation I’ve ordered RCWL-0516 sensor and started to tinker with it.
-This is quite ingenious device, but since it’s not a real sensor by design its hard to predict all behavior conditions.
+This is quite ingenious device, but since it’s not a real sensor, by design, its hard to predict all behavior conditions.
 Although you can change its sensitivity with additional resistor, but together with it you will also change it’s sensing distance.
-But there is no “scale” for it, and it’s heavily dependent on specific copy of the device.
+And there is no “scale” for it, it’s also heavily dependent on specific copy of the device.
 For example, when testing on desk RCWL-0516 it had few meter sensing distance, but when tied to tree close to the ground, it was triggered on distance 20cm only.
 Also the temperature and surrounding environment is not without meaning, so this is quite troublesome device.
 I’ve managed to use it – but not every copy will be suitable.
 And you have to test it in usage condition – not at home only.
 In my case some examples where working flawlessly in large room, sensing even hand movement, but when used outside in low temperatures (I don’t know what was the main difference, if it was surrounding with open space and trees or temperature – so I mention both) it was barely registering at 30 cm distance.
 When replacing sensor to other copy, with the same sensing resistor value – it started to work, as it should.

 The code for the project you can find on my github project page.